Sajed68/Spectrogram-Wav-Player/README.md

 ### [Technical issues]:
 #### reversing the audio:
 Imagine the digital audio as an array like this: \[1, 2, 3, 4 ,5].
-Normally, player reads the array from left to right. in revese mode, it read from right to left. it seem useless, don't is?
+Normally, player reads the array from left to right. in revese mode, it read from right to left. it seems useless, doesn't it?

 #### voice removal:
 This is not very perfect.
 Some of **stereo audios** are recording by **voice cenered** mode, then by subtracting the left and right channels, it is possible to remove (in practice reduce) voice by a little degradation as drawback.
 Nowadays voice removal is an open topic in both of commercial and academic research.